openharmony/docs/en/application-dev/reference/apis/js-apis-hitracechain.md

 # Distributed Call Chain Tracing

+This module implements call chain tracing throughout a service process.
+It provides functions such as starting and stopping call chain tracing and configuring trace points.

 > ![icon-note.gif](public_sys-resources/icon-note.gif) **NOTE**<br>
 > The initial APIs of this module are supported since API version 8.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.